Australian Humanist of the Year (AHoY) 2000 to current

 2019 : Lyn WHITE

 Lyn White’s award is in recognition of her passionate and effective advocacy of humane treatment of animals everywhere.
 Her efforts to highlight the sentiency of animals fit seamlessly with the Humanist belief that our sympathy and compassion should ethically be extended to all living beings who suffer, not only human beings.
 Lyn’s work with Animals Australia, investigating and exposing cruelty to animals, has resulted in regulatory changes and increased public awareness and continues to inspire us all.
 Humanists Australia salutes and supports that work.
+Read more on Lyn White award.

 2018 : Professor Gillian TRIGGS, 1945–

 In recognition of her fearless reasoned and compassionate approach to human rights in Australia, particularly her conduct of the National Inquiry into Children in Immigration Detention, which shone a spotlight on those whose plight is so often forgotten.
 Undaunted by political or career considerations Professor Triggs has been a steadfast voice for recognition and respect for the human rights of all people.
+Read more on Gillian Triggs award.

 2017 : Dr Rodney SYME, 1935–